scikit-learn-contrib/qolmat/docs/intro.rst

 their imputation with their true values.

 More specifically, from the initial dataframe with missing value, we generate additional missing values (N samples/times).
-MIssing values can be generated following three mechanisms: MCAR, MAR and MNAR.
+Missing values can be generated following three mechanisms: MCAR, MAR and MNAR.

 * In the MCAR setting, each value is masked according to the realisation of a Bernoulli random variable with a fixed parameter.
 * In the MAR setting, for each experiment, a fixed subset of variables that cannot have missing values is sampled.
 Then, the remaining variables have missing values according to a logistic model with random weights, which takes the non-missing variables as inputs.
 A bias term is fitted using line search to attain the desired proportion of missing values.